-The College will adopt Australian Standard 8001-2003 which defines fraud as:
+The College will appet Av Av a standard 8001-2003 which defines fraud as:

-"dishonest activity causing actual or potential loss to any persons or entity including theft of moneys or other property by employees or persons external to the entity and whether or not deception is used at the time, immediately before or immediately following the activity.
-This also includes the deliberate falsification, concealment, destruction or use of falsified documentation used or intended for use for a normal business purpose or for improper use of information or position."
+"dishonest activity cau" ag act all or potential loss to any persons or entity including theft of moneys or other property by employees of persons external to the entity and whether or not deception is used at the time, immediately before or immediately following the activity.
+This also includes the deliberate falsification, concealment, des activity or use of falsified documentation used or intended for use for a normal business purpose or for use of information or position."

-The College has a policy of zero tolerance towards fraudulent activity or behaviour by all staff, members of the Board and its sub committees, contractors, third party service providers, parents or students.
+The College has a policy of zero tolerance towards fraudulent activity or behaviour by all staff, members of the Board and its sub committees, contractors, third part service providers, parents or students.

 - 1. Any form of fraud will not be tolerated. - 2.
-The College follows all laws that apply to any fraudulent or corrupt activities.
-Any person found to have committed fraud is subject to disciplinary action, including the likelihood of immediate termination of employment, as well as referral to the police for serious or repeated activities. - 3.
-All staff are provided with relevant training and support to enable them to meet their obligation to understand and adhere to procedures that are in place to prevent, detect, report and respond to fraud. - 4.
-The Finance, Audit and Risk Management Committee of the Board has oversight of the College's Fraud Management Plan and will review the Plan at least annually. - 5.
+The College follows all laws that apply to any fraudulent or or .pt activities.
+Any person found to have committed fraud is subject to disciplinary action, including the likelihood of immediate termination of employment, as well as referral to the police for serior as released activities. - 3.
+All staff are provided with relevant training and support to enable them to see their obligation to understand and adhere to procedures that are in place to prevent, detect, repositional respond to fraud. - 4.
+The Finance, Audit and Risk Management Committee of the Board has ove ".ght of the College's Fraud Management Plan and will review the Plan at least annually. - 5.
 The Board's Policy Committee has responsibility for integrating the Fraud Control Policy into the College's Policy Manual. - 6.
 The Principal is responsible for developing and implementing a Fraud Management Plan to give effect to the Fraud Control Policy, consistent with Australian Standards.